 shoulder and arm and help prevent swelling.
 Soreness after surgery may cause you to

-overdoing the exercises can also hurt you.
+But overdoing the exercises can also hurt you.
 Start the exercises slowly.
-Do them regularly,
+Do them

-and progress a little each day.
-You may be asked to do these exercises even if you
+regularly, and progress a little each day.
+You may be asked to do these exercises

 You can often go back to your normal activities in a few weeks, based on your doctor’s

-time.
-Your doctor will tell you when you can start driving again and when you can
+Your doctor will tell you when you can start driving again and when you can go back

 Increased pain around the incision site

-for and when call.
-Know how to get help after office hours and on weekends and holidays.
+for and when you need to call.
+Know how to get help after office hours and on weekends

 Arm care after lymph node removal

-Removing lymph nodes can affect how lymphatic fluid drains from your arm, neck, and
+Removing lymph nodes can affect how lymph fluid drains from your arm, neck, and chest

-chest on the affected side.
-Problems with lymphatic drainage can cause swelling in
+on the affected side.
+Problems with lymph drainage can cause swelling in your arm.

-You will have to follow certain safety steps for the rest of your life after lymph
+You'll have to follow certain safety steps for the rest of your life after lymph node

-node removal.
+removal.
 Once lymphedema starts, it cannot be cured.
-But there are things you
+But there are things you can

-Don't overtire your arm or do repetitive motions.
-Don't do any heavy pulling or lifting.
+· Don't overtire your arm or do repetitive motions.
+Don't do any heavy pulling or

-Don't expose your arm to extreme temperatures like ice packs or heating pads.
-Don't
+· Don't expose your arm to extreme temperatures such as ice packs or heating pads.

-Try not to get scratches or splinters in the affected arm.
+· Try not to get scratches or splinters in your affected arm.
 Clean any injuries right

 away and watch for signs of infection.